jmschnei/jmschnei.github.io/_publications/2020-01-01-towards-an-interoperable-ecosystem-of-ai-and-lt-pl.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "Georg Rehm.
-(2020).
-"Towards an Interoperable Ecosystem of AI and LT Platforms: A Roadmap for the Implementation of Different Levels of Interoperability." *In Georg Rehm, Kalina Bontcheva, Khalid Choukri, Jan Hajic, Stelios Piperidis, and Andrejs Vasiljevs, editors, Proceedings of the 1st International Workshop on Language Technology Platforms (IWLTP 2020, co-located with LREC 2020), Marseille, France, 5 2020.
+(2020). \"Towards an Interoperable Ecosystem of AI and LT Platforms: A Roadmap for the Implementation of Different Levels of Interoperability.\" *In Georg Rehm, Kalina Bontcheva, Khalid Choukri, Jan Hajic, Stelios Piperidis, and Andrejs Vasiljevs, editors, Proceedings of the 1st International Workshop on Language Technology Platforms (IWLTP 2020, co-located with LREC 2020), Marseille, France, 5 2020.
 16 May 2020.*."
 ---